-The cartel prohibition is enforced by the Indonesian Business Competition Supervision Commission (KPPU).
+The cartel prohibition is enforced by the Indonesian Competition Commission (Komisi Pengawas Persaingan Usaha or KPPU).
 However, the KPPU's authority is limited to administrative investigation and enforcement.
-In case of criminal investigation and enforcement, the Police and Public Prosecutor's Office are the competent authorities.
+In the event of criminal investigation and enforcement, the Police and Public Prosecutor's Office are the competent authorities.
 Only the courts can impose criminal sanctions.